Project area: City and province of Van, South Eastern Turkey

 Target group: Girls and women affected or threatened by early and forced marriage or other forms of violence in the name of honour

-- The city of Van has about 400.000 inhabitants, the majority Kurds.
+- The city of Van has about 400.000 inhabitants, the majority of whom are Kurds.
 The society is strongly shaped by patriarchal structures and traditional norms of family and gender roles.
-The principle of honour still is very important.
+The principle of honour is still very important.

 - In a 2013 survey of the Hürriyet Daily News, 34% of the questioned men said that domestic violence was acceptable under certain conditions.

 - Between 2010 and 2017, 1.964 women were killed.
 In 41% of the cases, the perpetrator was the husband.
 The website Anit Sayac is dedicated to the victims and their histories.

 - A femicide map by Turkish journalist Ceyda Ulukaya illustrates the shocking extent of gender-specific violence in Turkey: Between 2010 and 2018, more than 2.000 women were killed.
 50 percent of those women were murdered by their own husband or boyfriend – often, because they had wanted a divorce or separation.
 Sadly, the number of femicides is only increasing: While 409 women were killed in 2017, 477 femicides were registered in 2018.

 - In the project region, about 42% of girls and women aged over 15 have experienced violence in their families (see Dr. Necla Kelek, Bittersüße Heimat, 2008, pp. 117).

 - The situation of girls and women is further weakened by educational disadvantages and rare job opportunities, as most work is in agriculture and women often work for their families without getting paid.

 - Forced marriage is a great issue in the project region: up to 42% of the girls in East and South East Anatolia are forced to marry at a very young age and drop out of school which makes it very difficult if not impossible to become financially independent from their future spouses.